i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

 The appropriate version for browser or node is automatically exported.

-You can also download the IIFE bundle, the ESM bundle or the UMD bundle and manually add it to your project.
-If you have already imported `@my-scope/my-package-name` to your project, you can access all the bundles in `./dist/bundles/`.
+You can also download the IIFE bundle, the ESM bundle or the UMD bundle and manually add it to your project, or, if you have already imported `@my-scope/my-package-name` to your project, just get the bundles from `node_modules/@my-scope/my-package-name/dist/bundles/`.

 An example of usage could be: